Truncated many-body dynamics of interacting bosons: A variational principle with error monitoring: Introduction

 To derive the equations of many-body evolution, various variational approaches can be employed.
 Historically the first was the variational ansatz of Dirac and Frenkel \cite{Dirac, Frenkel}, followed by McLachlan's variational principle \cite{McLachlan} and the time-dependent variational principle (TDVP), which is a principle of stationary action \cite{Broe, MCTDHB}.
 Therefore, there are various, not necessarily equivalent, choices of variational principle for finding the equation of motion of the truncated many-body evolution.
-The Dirac-Frenkel principle imposes $\langle\delta\Phi| \hat{H}-i\partial_t |\Phi\rangle = 0$ ($\hbar\equiv 1$), where $\delta \Phi$ denotes any possible variations of the many-body state $\Phi$ with respect to a given set of variational parameters, whereas McLachlan's principle requires that the error of many-body evolution must be minimized.
+The Dirac-Frenkel principle imposes $\langle\delta\Phi| \hat{H}-i\partial_t |\Phi\rangle = 0$ ($\hbar\equiv 1$), where $\langle\delta \Phi|$ denotes any possible variations of the many-body state $\langle\Phi|$ with respect to a given set of variational parameters, whereas McLachlan's principle requires that the error of many-body evolution must be minimized.
 On the other hand, the TDVP, as stated, requires stationarity of a given action.
 The three principles thus support quite different doctrines.

-Applying either the TDVP or the Dirac-Frenkel's principle, the authors in \cite{MCTDHB} have proposed a method they called MCTDHB (Multi-Con\-figura\-tional Time-Dependent Hartree method for Bosons).
-This approach has, for example, provided tools for the description of the fragmentation of bosonic many-body states \cite{MCTDHB1, MCTDHB2, MCTDHB3, MCTDHB4}.
-We will describe below in detail that, besides its many beneficial properties, the MCTDHB method is incomplete in certain situations.
-Specifically, when the single-particle density matrix (SPDM) becomes singular, i.e. noninvertible, the method fails.
-As a consequence, MCTDHB does not provide a way to propagate, for example, a single condensate into a fragmented condensate many-body state.
+Applying either the TDVP or the Dirac-Frenkel principle, in \cite{MCTDHB,MCTDHB1, MCTDHB2, MCTDHB3} a method coined MCTDHB (Multi-Con\-figura\-tional Time-Dependent Hartree method for Bosons) has been proposed.
+This approach has, for example, provided tools for the description of macroscopic condensate fragmentation of bosonic many-body states \cite{Penrose}, which is of nontrivial relevance in particular for the description of fragmented condensates in single traps \cite{Bader,Fischer,Kang}.
+We will describe below in detail that, besides its many beneficial properties and numerical successes, the MCTDHB method remains incomplete in certain situations.
+Specifically, when the single-particle density matrix (SPDM) becomes singular, i.e., noninvertible, the method fails to provide a self-consistent solution, and has to be repaired by hand.
+As a consequence, MCTDHB does not provide a recipe to propagate, for example, a single condensate into a fragmented condensate many-body state.
 Although MCTDHB provides an important tool to describe the many-body physics of interacting bosons, the method therefore lacks the possibility to directly connect the phenomena of condensation and fragmentation.